-This section will show you how to configure your new D-Link wireless adapter using the D-Link Utility as well as the Windows® XP Zero Configuration Utility & Vista WLAN auto conriguration.
+This section will show you how to configure your new D-Link wireless adapter using the D-Link Utility as well as Windows® XP Zero Configuration and Vista® WLAN Auto Configuration.

 D-Link Wireless Connection Manager

 The D-Link DWA-160 uses the Wireless Connection Manager as the management software.
 The manager provides the user an easy interface to change any settings related to the wireless adapter.
 Clicking on the Wireless Connection Manager icon on the desktop will start the Configuration.